xmos/xcommon_cmake/doc/config_files.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For a static library, a ``lib_build_info.cmake`` file is created to hold the XCommon CMake variable definitions to allow it to be linked into an application.
-Some variable definitions are required; see :ref:`required-staticlib-variables`.
+See :ref:`staticlib-variables` for the variable definitions.
 All desired XCommon CMake static library variables must be set before the call to ``XMOS_REGISTER_STATIC_LIB()``.

 Example: `sandbox/lib_bar/lib_bar/lib_build_info.cmake`